lukflug/PanelStudio/README.md

 * Thanks to Go_Hoosiers (aka.
 GooberTown or IUDevman) for designing the original PanelStudio logo!
 * Thanks to Chomp for making a pull request to change the readme, I guess.
 * Thanks to Diliard for porting PanelStudio-MC to Fabric 1.19.2!
+* Thanks to RitomG69 for porting PanelStudio-MC to Fabric 1.19.4 and 1.20!

 ## Features
 * Everything is flexible and can be extended.